Peach Ice Cream with streusel swirl

 Jeni’s method for making the ice cream base is completely different from what you’re probably accustomed to, but it WORKS — and I’ve made it so many times in the past few weeks that I don’t even need to consult the book anymore.

-Based on experience, I recommend making the ice cream base and flavorings, swirls or add-ins the day before, so the components have time to CHILL completely before churning.
 Additionally, if you’re using the Cuisinart ice cream maker for this recipe, the canister needs to be frozen for 24 hours BEFORE making the ice cream… (this is true for many ice cream maker models – so check yours).
-The timing works well, because you can make the ice cream base and chill it at the same time you’re freezing the canister, then everything’s ready to go the next day.
+The timing works well because you make and chill the base while freezing the canister; everything’s ready to go the next day.

 Even with multiple components this peach ice cream recipe only has about 1 hour of hands-on time.